thuyangyu/pipelineCPU/README.md

 this is 302 group implementation of the THU-MIPS CPU
 ========================

-subtitle
+controllerDesignFiles
 --------------
-this is the content
+in this folder are the comtroller design file, sorry that I only have the wrriten version now

 subtitle2